Zanqufa

-Zanqufa (زنقوفة, also spelled Zanqufeh) is a village in northwestern Syria, administratively part of the al-Haffah District, located northeast of Latakia.
+Zanqufa (زنقوفة, also spelled Zanqoufeh) is a village in northwestern Syria, administratively part of the al-Haffah District, located northeast of Latakia.
 It is situated along the southern edge of city of al-Haffah.
 According to the Syria Central Bureau of Statistics, Zanqufa had a population of 928 in the 2004 census.
+Its inhabitants are Sunni Muslims.

 During the 1919-20 revolt against French rule in Syria, Zanqufa was used as a base of guerrilla operations and training by rebel leader Izz ad-Din al-Qassam.